Methadone Clinic Derby, CT

 Mcca Derby Outpatient

-Mcca Derby Outpatient is a methadone clinic in Derby, CT.
-It is located in New Haven County at 100 Elizabeth Street, 2nd Floor, 06418 zip.
-Mcca Derby Outpatient provides outpatient treatment, regular outpatient treatment and intensive outpatient treatment.
-Other than methadone treatment, Mcca Derby Outpatient offers group counseling, individual counseling and family counseling.
-Mcca Derby Outpatient provides medication-assisted treatment to men and women.
+Mcca Derby Outpatient is a methadone treatment facility in Derby, Connecticut.
+It is situated in New Haven County at 100 Elizabeth Street, 2nd Floor, 06418 zip.
+Mcca Derby Outpatient provides regular outpatient treatment, intensive outpatient treatment and outpatient treatment.
+Other than methadone treatment, Mcca Derby Outpatient offers family counseling, substance use education and marital/couples counseling.
+Mcca Derby Outpatient provides medication-assisted services to men and women.

 Griffin Hospital Dual Diagnosis Services

 Griffin Hospital Dual Diagnosis Services is a methadone clinic in Derby, CT.
 It is located in New Haven County at 241 Seymour Avenue, 06418 zip.
-Griffin Hospital Dual Diagnosis Services provides outpatient treatment, intensive outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
-Griffin Hospital Dual Diagnosis Services provides suboxone prescription, buprenorphine maintenance and naltrexone administration.
-Other than methadone treatment, Griffin Hospital Dual Diagnosis Services offers substance use education, family counseling and group counseling.
-Griffin Hospital Dual Diagnosis Services provides medication assisted treatment to women and men.
+Griffin Hospital Dual Diagnosis Services provides intensive outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient treatment.
+Griffin Hospital Dual Diagnosis Services provides buprenorphine maintenance, naltrexone administration and suboxone prescription.
+Other than methadone treatment, Griffin Hospital Dual Diagnosis Services offers individual counseling, substance use education and family counseling.
+Griffin Hospital Dual Diagnosis Services provides medication assisted services to women and men.

 FAQs for a Methadone Clinic in Derby, CT: